+2.5.1.
 Code of conduct

-A scheme participant is any person (other than an accredited person) who undertakes any or part of any prescribed activity on behalf of an accredited person.
+A scheme participant is any person (other than the accredited person) who undertakes, or claims to undertake, any, or part of, a prescribed activity (upgrade) on behalf of an accredited person.
+This includes employees of an accredited person.

 This remains true even if the accredited person's accreditation is suspended, expired or cancelled, or if their actions do not meet the full requirements of a prescribed activity.
-Anyone claiming to undertake any part of a prescribed activity on behalf of an accredited person is also a scheme participant.

-Under the code of conduct, a scheme participant is anyone who undertakes any regulated action.
-Regulated actions cover any activities of an accredited person, or anyone who may be acting on their behalf, which may lead to the creation of a certificate.
-Third parties do not need to have a formal agreement with an accredited person in place to be considered a scheme participant.
+Under the code of conduct, a scheme participant is anyone who undertakes any regulated action that contributes to the upgrade and subsequent creation of a certificate.
+Regulated actions cover any activities of an accredited person, or anyone acting on their behalf, which may lead to the creation of a certificate.
+Third parties do not need to have a formal agreement with an accredited person in place to be considered a scheme participant, however it is highly recommended that this occurs noting that it an accredited person's responsibility to ensure scheme participants comply with the code of conduct.